How to Tell If Someone Has a Gambling Problem at Work

 When to Consider Reaching Out for Help

-If you notice concerning signs in a coworker, it is essential to approach the situation with care and compassion.
-Here are some steps to consider:
+If you observe concerning signs in a coworker, it’s crucial to approach the situation with sensitivity.
+Here are steps to consider:

-1. Observe and Document: Keep track of specific behaviors and incidents that raise your concern.
+1. Observe and Document: Track specific behaviors and incidents that raise your concern.
 Documenting these observations can help illustrate the issue when discussing it with HR.

-2. Approach with Empathy: If you feel comfortable, approach the coworker gently, expressing your concern without judgment.
-Use “I” statements to share your observations.
+2. Approach with Empathy: If comfortable, gently approach the coworker, expressing your concern without judgment.
+Use “I” statements to communicate your observations.

-3. Encourage Them to Seek Help: Suggest that they consider talking to someone who can help, such as a counselor or their EAP.
+3. Encourage Seeking Help: Suggest they consider speaking to someone who can help, such as a counselor or their EAP.

-4. Report to HR if Necessary: If the behavior continues or escalates, it may be necessary to report your concerns to HR for further action.
+4. Report to HR if Necessary: If the behavior persists or escalates, it may be necessary to report your concerns to HR for further action.

 Both employees and employers can benefit from understanding the available resources related to gambling support.
 Here are some helpful links:

-Recognizing the signs of a gambling problem in the workplace is essential for creating a supportive environment that promotes employee well-being.
-HR and EAPs play a critical role in addressing these issues by offering resources, training, and confidential support.
+Recognizing the signs of a gambling problem in the workplace is key to fostering an environment that promotes employee well-being.
+HR and EAPs play a critical role in addressing these issues by providing vital resources, training, and confidential support.
 If you or someone you know is struggling with gambling, reaching out for help is a responsible step.
 Remember, the Gambling Addiction Hotline is available 24/7 at 844-779-2637 for those seeking assistance.

 Need Help Now?